fchensan/application-study-tool/pages/config/config_helper/config_receivers.md

 in [Configuration >	Configuration Helper (Recommended) > Default Configuration]({{ site.url }}{{ site.baseurl }}/config/config_helper/config_defaults.html), with the more specific settings in this file taking precedence.

 The following constraints apply:
-* There must be a top level entry for each BigIP Device you wish to monitor.
+* There must be a top level entry for each BIG-IP Device you wish to monitor.
 * The top level key must start with `bigip/`, and be unique (recommend hostname or just incrementing int)
 * Each entry must have at minimum the `endpoint` entry containing the url of the device to scrape.